 There's a web site that I'm building, penwag.com, that lets me enjoy two of my favorite interests: software development and story telling.

-in that I'm using two technologies that I will gain experience with: the Google Web Toolkit (GWT) and Hibernate.
+It lets me enjoy software development in that I'm using two technologies that I will gain experience with: the Google Web Toolkit (GWT) and Hibernate.
 The GWT is a great tool from Google that provides a framework for building AJAX-style applications.
 The framework includes the necessary pieces for client-side and server-side development, and manages the communication between the layers.
 Add in Hibernate and a data layer, and you have everything you need for easily building AJAX web sites.

+Then there's the story-telling side.
 When I was very little, we visited my great-uncle Henry Shoop, who was my father's mother's brother.
 He was born near Cherryville, Missouri, but his family moved to California when he was six.
 Uncle Henry was a friend, a beekeeper, and one of the great storytellers, and I hung on his every word as he instilled in me a love for a well-told story.
 He was one of the best.

 Another favorite story-teller of mine was Earl Halbert, a family friend.
 You can see his picture here from National Geographic Magazine.
 He's the one on the left in the overalls.
 Earl was born in 1910 in rural Missouri, and lived through the Great Depression, Prohibition and numerous other hard times.
 He knew my great-grandfather Thomas Jefferson Branson, and had a few good stories to share about him as well.